wajid9752/gallery-app/readme.txt

-I am using mysql database as per instructions
+I am using Django framework for this app and  mysql database as per instructions .